stan-fmrg/Snakemake_haps/README.md

 ## 1. Installation

-"Snakemake_haps" can be downloaded and installed from a Github repository ("link"), however, since "snakemake_haps" has many dependencies, it is suggested to use one of the [Anaconda] or [Miniconda] repositories to avoid compiling dependecies one at a time which is time consuming.
+"Snakemake_haps" can be downloaded and installed from a [Github repository], however, since "snakemake_haps" has many dependencies, it is suggested to use one of the [Anaconda] or [Miniconda] repositories to avoid compiling dependecies one at a time which is time consuming.

 ### 1.1 Downloading and Installing (Ana|mini)conda:
 - [Anaconda] - Free